Android-for-Python/Camera4Kivy/README.md

       def canvas_instructions_callback(self, texture, tex_size, tex_pos):
 	### Add your Preview annotation or image replacement code here
 ```

+The `analyze_pixels_callback()` is called each time new pixels are available, and the `canvas_instructions_callback()` is called on each iteration of the Kivy event loop.
+The availability of new pixels depends on the camera data rate, and the latency of any analysis code included with the previous call of `analyze_pixels_callback()`.
+Thus `analyze_pixels_callback()` is typically called at a rate less than `canvas_instructions_callback()`, so the annotation update rate is typically less than the image frame rate.

 On Android this is an alternative to analyze_pixels_callback(), it is used for Android only analysis packages.
 ```